drewyoungren/drewyoungren.github.io/_posts/2018-01-05-how-to-do-homework.md

 > *Ah.
 Representing functions as power series. that's where essentially we write a function $$f(x)$$ as a giant polynomial.
 It basically comes down to finding coefficients, the numbers in front of* $$x^n$$*'s.*

 Furthermore, set modest goals.
 "I'm going to work for a solid hour."
 "I'm going to do two problems."
-Breaking a homework set into multiple sessions makes it less arduous and necessitates more of that goog "shifting gears" practice.
+Breaking a homework set into multiple sessions makes it less arduous and necessitates more of that "shifting gears" practice.

 ## Do the math